 Now, we can reach our target posts faster than wading through all posts under the “social media” category.

-In email marketing, tagging and segments let you organize subscribers, identify points of entry and signup forms for each subscriber and interest, and, most importantly, help you know what message to send to people on your list.
+In email marketing, tagging and segments let you organize subscribers, identify entry points and signup forms for each subscriber and interest, and, most importantly, determine which message to send to each subscriber and their interests.

 You can use segments to group subscribers who enter your mailing list based on certain conditions.
 And use tags to identify how they got on your list.

-For example, you can segment all subscribers who enter your email list from different signup forms or campaigns and use tags to identify how each subscriber enters the list.
+For example, you can segment all subscribers who join your email list via different signup forms or campaigns, and use tags to identify how each subscriber joined.

-This process allows you to send highly relevant content to your newsletter subscribers and engage with those responding to your content.
+This process allows you to send highly relevant content to your newsletter subscribers and engage with those who respond.

-Here is a helpful guide for more information on list segmentation.
+Here is a helpful guide to list segmentation.

 10. Make it Easy to Unsubscribe.